open-telemetry/opentelemetry.io/content/en/blog/2024/llm-observability.md

 {{% alert title="Note" %}}

-The LLM Working Group has recommended on capturing these details on events instead of spans.attributes because many backend systems can struggle with those often large payloads.
+The LLM Working Group has recommended on capturing these details on events instead of span attributes because many backend systems can struggle with those often large payloads.

 {{% /alert %}}